ZhaiDavid/VeroScribe/README.md

   - Patient details form + reason for visit
 - Physician bookings dashboard
 - Booking statuses: pending, confirmed, cancelled
+- Appointment slot availability is updated when a booking is created or cancelled

 ## Demo accounts
 Patient Account